hky365/Global-Data-Sharing-Initiative-/README.md

 We are committed to providing a welcoming and inclusive environment for all contributors.
 Please be respectful and considerate of others, and help us maintain a positive and collaborative community.

-By participating in this project, you are expected to follow our Code of Conduct, which outlines our expectations for behavior and helps ensure a safe and welcoming environment for all contributors.

 Thank you for your interest in contributing to the COVID-19 and MS Global Data Sharing Initiative!

 ## Acknowledgments